typelead/eta/docs/source/getting-started.rst

    type family Inherits (a :: *) :: [*]

-The ``Inherits`` type family takes a JWT and returns type-level list of JWTs.
+The ``Inherits`` type family takes a JWT and returns a type-level list of JWTs.

 **Example**